tedmoore/schelp2/docs/Guides/WritingClasses.md

 If initialisation logic that prepares the arguments before assignment is required, ideally, it should go before the call to `super.newCopyArgs`.
 This way the final object never exists in an invalid state — an alternative is the use of an `init` method and shall be shown shortly.

 However, when there is a hierarchy of classes, `newCopyArgs` requires that all the base class arguments be passed in the order they are defined.
 This makes changing the base class difficult.
-Here is one way to mitigate this issue using variable keyword arguments [Functions#Variable Arguments](../Reference/Functions.md#variable-arguments) and [Object#-superPerformArgs](../Classes/Object.md#-superperformargs).
+Here is one way to mitigate this issue using variable keyword arguments [Functions / Variable Arguments ](../Reference/Functions.md#variable-arguments) and [Object#-superPerformArgs](../Classes/Object.md#-superperformargs).

 ```supercollider